timescale/docs/install/installation-kubernetes.md

 * [kubectl][kubectl-install]
 * [Helm][helm-install]
 * [Kubernetes Cluster][kubernetes-install]
-* (Optional) Create a YAML file that specifies the values for the parameters that are provided while installing the chart.
+* (**Optional**) Create a YAML file that specifies the values for the parameters that are provided while installing the chart.
 For example, you can create a new `myvalues.yaml` file.
-For details about the parameters you can set, see  the [Administrator Guide].
+For details about the parameters you can set, see  the [Administrator Guide][admin-guide].

 </highlight>

 ## Install TimescaleDB using a Helm chart
 You can install TimescaleDB on Kubernetes using a Helm chart with the default `values.yaml`.
 When you use the default `values.yaml`, the user credentials are randomly generated during the installation.
 When you use the `helm upgrade` command it does not rotate the credentials, to prevent breaking the database by changing the database credentials instead it uses the same credentials that are generated during the `helm install`.
+The following section provides instructions to deploy TimescaleDB using `timescaldb-single` helm chart.
 <procedure>

 ### Installing TimescaleDB using a Helm chart